DravenusRex/stalker-gamma-linux-guide/README.md

 <ins>***Avoid asking GAMMA support for help with Linux,***</ins> they do not currently support Linux, and can only do so much to help anyway.

 As of May 1, 2023, the GAMMA installer uses powershell;
 As far as I know, <ins>there is not a way to run the installer on Linux.</ins>
 A few people have tried it with powershell for Linux, it has not worked so far.
 Grok has plans to rebuild the installer without powershell eventually.

 However, Mord3rca built a [Linux compatible python-based launcher here.](https://github.com/Mord3rca/gamma-launcher)
 You should go and get that installed and ready to go before you continue.
-If you don't want to go that route, your other option is using Grok's launcher on a Windows VM/dual boot, check this [old branch.](https://github.com/DravenusRex/stalker-gamma-linux-guide/tree/vm-method)
+If you don't want to go that route, or difficulties crop up, your other option is using Grok's launcher on a Windows VM/dual boot, check this [old branch.](https://github.com/DravenusRex/stalker-gamma-linux-guide/tree/vm-method)
 I very highly recommend using Mord3rca's launcher, it already works wonderfully, and he's continuing to improve it.
 Everything will be setup as close as the official installer as possible.